 Understanding Hit-and-Run Accidents in Bakersfield

 Under California law (Vehicle Code § 20002), a hit-and-run is a type of crime where a party directly involved in a motor vehicle accident does not stop at the scene of the collision to fulfill his or her legal responsibilities.
-If convicted of this crime, an individual may be guilty of a misdemeanor or felony, depending on the extent of the damage and injuries caused.
+If convicted, an individual may face misdemeanor or felony charges, depending on the extent of the damage and injuries involved.

-All motor vehicle drivers in California have a legal responsibility to stop at the scene of car accidents and fulfill certain obligations before they leave.
+All motor vehicle drivers in California have a legal responsibility to stop at the scene of car accidents and fulfill certain obligations before leaving.
 These include:

-- Immediately stopping the vehicle at the nearest location that does not impede traffic or constitute a hazard.
+- Immediately stopping the vehicle at the nearest location that does not impede traffic or create a hazard

-- Rendering reasonable aid to any person injured in the accident, such as making arrangements for medical treatment.
+- Rendering reasonable aid to any person injured in the accident, such as arranging medical treatment

-If a car crash in Bakersfield appears to have caused injuries, deaths or at least $1,000 in property damage, notifying law enforcement or reporting the accident to the Department of Motor Vehicles is a legal requirement.
+If a car crash in Bakersfield appears to have caused injuries, deaths, or at least $1,000 in property damage, notifying law enforcement or reporting the accident to the Department of Motor Vehicles is required.Ā

 Common Causes of Hit-and-Run Incidents